 Talent adding BSA solution to the tube.
 TXT: Repeat the centrifugation and washing step twice

-text
+TXT: If antibody staining is desired, proceed to Section 5 of text protocol at this step.

 Add 300 microliters of diluted Calcein Violet 450 AM (four-fifty-A-M) solution for cultured cell samples or 1000 microliters for tumor samples to the washed pellets [1].
 Incubate for 15 minutes on ice in the dark [2].